 The LVG Seed Fund supports new ventures emerging from the UVA research portfolio.
 Managed by the UVA Licensing & Ventures Group, the $10 million LVG Seed Fund is uniquely positioned to assess new ventures created from UVA research ideas and discoveries.
 The investment team works closely with the licensing professionals to identify opportunities and is governed by an oversight committee comprised of leaders in early-stage investing and startup development who are all UVA alumni.
 Investments from this fund are typically joined by other investors in each respective industry.
 Since the LVG Seed Fund supports UVA technologies, its portfolio spans several industries, including cybersecurity and medical devices.

-The new $10 million LVG Seed Fund II will have the same focus on companies founded to commercialize UVA intellectual property and operate under the same parameters as the LVG Seed Fund.
-The same investment committee, comprised of leaders in early-stage investing and startup development who are all UVA alumni, will also oversee the LVG Seed Fund II.
+In 2022, UVA LVG launched a second seed-stage investment fund, the LVG Seed Fund II, to enable sustainable funding opportunities for new ventures emerging from the UVA research portfolio.
+The second fund meets the demand for funding early-stage innovations generated by a 50% growth in University research expenditures since the launch of the initial fund in 2016.
+It has the same focus on companies founded to commercialize UVA intellectual property and operate under the same parameters as the LVG Seed Fund.
+The same investment committee, comprised of leaders in early-stage investing and startup development who are all UVA alumni, oversee LVG Seed Fund II.

 Our evaluation of investment opportunities follows an industry-proven diligence process that begins with our online application.
 The timeline varies on a case-by-case basis and can take up to nine months to reach an investment decision.